 There’s something different about you and yet, you can’t quite put your finger on it.
 You missed your period but blame it on the stress at work.
 You feel nauseous and think it’s food poisoning.
 Soon enough, other signs manifest that you begin to wonder about.
 While it is a novel feeling, you will soon realize – or maybe someone else will point it out to you – that you are pregnant.
 How did you miss these symptoms of pregnancy?
-Read on to find out what these signs or symptoms are.
+Read on to find out what the signs of pregnancy are.

 Common Early Symptoms of Pregnancy

 One of the most common symptoms of pregnancy is a missed menstrual cycle.
 Women often react to ‘being late’, and immediately think it as a symptom of pregnancy.
 While it is, sometimes a missed period can mislead you.
 This is especially so if your menstrual cycle is irregular1.

 Another common symptom is feeling nauseous.
 This may or may not include vomiting.
 Often referred to as morning sickness although it can occur at any time throughout the day, this symptom of pregnancy could happen as early as a month after pregnancy.
 The morning sickness happens because of the surge of hormones in the body1.
 In relation to this, the nausea can be caused by an increased sense of smell that pregnant women develop2.